Emergence of nematic loop-current bond order in Kagome metals near van Hove singularities: Frustration and mechanism for nematic order

 where

 Provided $\Delta$ is sufficiently large, we find $\tfrac{1}{\Delta E_1}>0$ and $\tfrac{1}{\Delta E_2}<0$ (see Fig. \ref{fig:inversenergy}).
 Written this way, we see that each order acquires a concave up parabolic and isotropic component of the dispersion $ \tfrac{\lambda^2}{6}\left[\tfrac{1}{\Delta E_1}-\tfrac{1}{\Delta E_2}\right](k_x^2+k_y^2)>0.$ This is the only contribution to the CBO$-$ band at second order in $\lambda.$ The LCBO$+$ phase acquires an additional isotropic component which suppresses the band curvature near $k=0$ since $\tfrac{1}{\Delta E_2}<0.$ The nematic phase spontaneously breaks the isotropy, developing a strong anomalous dispersion along $k_x.$ Because $\tfrac{1}{\Delta E_2}<0,$ the band associated with NLCBO disperses downwards more strongly than the competing phases.
 Under certain conditions, this anomalous dispersion enables NLCBO to stabilize over CBO$-$ or LCBO$+$.
 This mechanism relies on three factors: i) sufficiently large $\lambda$ to control the strength of the dispersion; ii) the sign of $\tfrac{1}{\Delta E_2}<0$ to lower the band energy; and iii) a chemical potential that partially fills the band (if the band is fully occupied, one can show that LCBO$+$ has the lowest free energy).
-The fine-tuning required to satisfy these three conditions is likely responsible for the small phase space in which NLCBO develops.
+The fine-tuning required to simultaneously satisfy these three conditions is likely responsible for the small phase space in which NLCBO develops.

 The discussion presented in this section is limited to terms of order $O(\lambda^2)$, while higher order contributions are neglected.
 Thus it should be viewed only as providing intuition for the tendency of the system to develop the nematic order.
 In addition, we have assumed an equal magnitude of $\Delta$ for the three competing orders to isolate the role of the complex phases.
-Allowing for inequivalent bond amplitudes, NLCBO typically stabilizes with $\Delta’ > \Delta.$ This amplitude asymmetry, together with phase optimization, enables NLCBO to become energetically favourable over the competing phases.
-A more complete treatment would include terms that scale as powers of $\Delta,$ akin to the free energy derived in Ref. \cite{Denner2022}.
-Nonetheless, our analysis demonstrates the frustration inherent in the system through the various possible choices for $\phi_i.$ The phase frustration that drives nematicity in the patch model persists when additional bands are included and the calculation is extended over the full Brillouin zone (see Sec. \ref{phaseD9x9}).
+Allowing for inequivalent bond amplitudes, NLCBO typically stabilizes with $\Delta’ > \Delta.$ Although the phase optimization is the primary factor in stabilizing nematic order, this amplitude asymmetry further enables NLCBO to become energetically favourable over the competing phases.